 In-universe example: In the original King Kong, the reason Ann Darrow is hired by Denham in the first place is because the studio and the public want romance in his adventure movies.
 Based on his reluctance to do so, one can assume that a romance in one of his movies would be a case of this.

 This happens in Harry Potter and the Half-Blood Prince movie.
-While the romantic subplots are in the book, they're forced to the forefront, making it seem like that was the most important part of the movie.
+While the romantic subplots are in the book, they're forced to the forefront in the movie, making it seem like that was the most important part of the movie.
 What's even worse is the fact that by the time they revealed who the Half-Blood Prince was, the audience (at least those who hadn't read the book) had no clue why it was important.
 In other words, the romantic plot made people forget what the main plot was.
 Granted, for some at least, the romantic subplots weren't much better in the book either.